 But now the Obama administration, after seven years of delay, seems to have found new sense of urgency when faced with the prospect of letting the next US president decide on the fate of the $8 billion (7.36 billion euro) oil pipeline.

-All of the major Democratic candidates oppose it -including former Secretary of State Hillary Clinton.
+All of the major Democratic candidates oppose it - including former Secretary of State Hillary Clinton.
+Key Republican lawmakers overwhelmingly support it.

 The nearly 2,000-kilometer (1,200 mile) pipeline would carry 830,000 barrels a day of mostly Canadian oil sands crude to Nebraska en route to refineries and ports along the US Gulf Coast.